build-on-aws/content/tutorials/using-terraform-to-configure-automated-guardduty-findings/index.md

 ## Step 1.
 Load the initial configuration

 This tutorial makes use of an AWS CloudFormation template to provisioning initial resources.
+This is done so that you can focus only on the terraform configuraiton of your security solution.
+THe CloudFormation teamplate creates a stack.
+The stack consists of an AWS Cloud9 IDE instance.
+We use this Cloud9 instance so that everyone performing this tutorial will have the same editing and implementation experience.
+Additionally, when you implement the stack in US-WEST-2 you ensure that there is a t3.small instance.
+If the template is deployed in other regions you may need to modify the template to use another instance type if t3.small is not available.

 1.1.
 Navigate to [AWS CloudFormation in the AWS Management Console](https://us-west-2.console.aws.amazon.com/cloudformation/home?region=us-west-2#/) and create a stack by clicking the `create stack` button.

 ![Create Stack](images/0001.png)

 1.2 .
-Select **Upload Template File** and upload the [gd-iac-initial.yml](https://github.com/8carroll/gd-iac-terraform-initial/blob/main/gd-iac-initial.yml) file.
+Select **Upload Template File** and upload the [gd-iac-initial.yml](https://github.com/8carroll/gd-iac-terraform-initial/blob/main/gd-iac-initial.yml) file from the sample code repo provided above.
 Then click **Next**.

 ![Upload YAML file](images/0002.png)